Sir Robert Palk, 1st Baronet: Election to Parliament

 Robert Palk served as MP for Ashburton in 1767 for Wareham, between 1768 and 1774 (due to the influence of Calcraft, at the time Secretary for War) and again for Ashburton between 1774 and 1787.
 His brother Walter Palk also served as MP for Ashburton.
 Despite living in Torquay and then at Haldon House near Exeter, he continued his involvement with the parish of Ashburton, where he owned land and supplied the parish church with a new organ.

 Robert Palk took a great interest in political matters, especially in matters concerning India and the British East India Company and mainly supported the government.
-Palk was a Tory in sentiment but resented Lord North's Act of 1773, for the regulation of the East India Company.
+Palk was a Tory in sentiment but resented Lord North's Regulating Act 1773, for the regulation of the East India Company.

 The Warren Hastings Correspondence in the British Museum contains many letters written by Robert Palk to Warren Hastings between 1767 and 1782.
 Hastings was the first Governor General of India and often wrote to Palk back in England.
 Some of the letters in the Palk Manuscripts are written by Hastings asking favours of Sir Robert.
 Diamonds were a key method of sending large sums of money back to England and one letter concerning these is dated March 1770, as follows:

-"Fort St. George.
-Dear Sir, I must trouble you again to desire that you will not sell the diamonds by an advance on the invoice price, which I understand is the usual method, because they are, I am assured, of a superior quality to most sent to England by this ship.
-You will be pleased therefore to open the bulses, and rate them by their quality when you dispose of them.
-I am, dear Sir, your most obedient servant, Warren Hastings.